EricTrainingRev/241209-JWA/Study Guides/Testing Infrastructure.md

 An RDS instance is little more than an EC2 instance that has the RDBMS, or the Database Engine, installed and configured out-of-the-box.
 Your RDS instance can scale vertically, and can be set up to scale horizontally as well, though these features aren't covered by free tier.
 May features of the service can be handled by AWS (updates to the RDBMS, automated backups, data encryption) but not all of these offerings are strictly free tier.
 For instance, by default, AWS assumes you want your instance to auto scale storage up to 1000G, which is a value not covered by free tier.
 You as the developer have to turn off the feature

+## AWS S3

+### S3 Introduction
+S3 is an object storage service that offers secure and scalable object storage in the cloud.
+S3 storage is broken into buckets, containers where your data can be found.
+These buckets can be configured independently and have no limits on how much data can be stored.

+### S3 Bucket Configuration

+#### Object Storage
+Object storage refers to the way the data is organized, into objects rather than blocks or files.
+In practice, object storage is very similar to file storage, and both would be implemented physically as block storage.
+This layer of abstraction is why there is no limit on the data in a bucket, there is no finite volume to fill up.
+If you were to explore a bucket with data, you would find it to be very similar to any file system you are familiar with.

+#### Storage Classes
+There are a number of different storage classes, which control the way our data is stored and retrieved under-the-hood.
+Sometimes we need storage that is always fast, other times we might want to store data that is rarely retrieved and doesn't need to be instantly available:
+- Standard - General purpose
+- Intelligent-Tiering - automatically re-categorizes objects into appropriate tier based on usage
+- Standard Infrequent Access - For data that is not accessed frequently
+- One Zone Infrequent Access - Cheaper but only exists in one AZ
+- Glacier Instant Retrieval - Archive storage for rarely accessed data
+- Glacier Flexible Retrieval - Archive storage, asynchronous retrieval
+- Glacier Deep Archive - Cheapest solution, for long term storage

+### Hosting Static Sites
+A web site is retrieved with an HTTP GET request to a URL, and the web server responds with the HTML, CSS, and JavaScript content that makes up the site.
+S3 buckets are already designed to serve data objects via HTTP and configuring them to host a site is as simple as one click.
+This will give you a public URL and have the S3 bucket respond to GET requests to that URL with your site as though it were a web server (which it basically is)

+### S3 Access Policies
+S3 Buckets have two main ways of controlling access to their resources: Access Control Lists (ACLs) and Bucket Policies (AWS recommended).
+ACLs are simpler to implement, but require more manual user input, whereas policies can be confusing to understand, but when implemented correctly make it easier to create batch access rules in the bucket.
+If ACLS are enabled in a bucket (determined when first created) then every object added to the bucket requires you to determine what level of access different users of the bucket have (owner can almost always read and update by default).
+Non-owners (determined again by your bucket settings) must be given permission to read and update the objects in the bucket.
+There are three options for determining ownership
+- Bucket Owner enforced (default, and recommended)
+    - in this mode ACLs are disabled and permissions must be determined via policies.
+All objects are owned by the creator of the bucket
+- Bucket Owner preferred
+    - not common, bucket creator is given control of the object if the ACL "bucket-owner-full-control" is selected
+- Object Writer
+    - the account that uploads the object is considered the owner, and grants other users access via ACL

+## AWS EC2

+### EC2 Introduction
+Amazon's Elastic Compute Cloud (EC2) is a web service that provides secure, re-sizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.
+EC2s offer the following:
+- Virtual Computing Environments (images)
+    - pre-configured templates for your images known as Amazon Machine Images (AMIs).
+These include the OS and additional software you need
+- Various instance types.
+These have differing CPUs, memory, storage, and networking capacity
+    - an instance is a virtual server in the cloud
+- secure login information for your instance
+    - Amazon holds a public key, you keep a private key
+    - security groups that determine who can access your instance via protocols, ports, and IP ranges
+- Complete Control
+    - As the creator of the instance you have root access to each of your instances, and you can start and stop them without losing access to the data they hold.
+- Flexible Cloud Hosting Services
+    - You can mix and match operating systems, cpu, memory, etc with your instances, creating exactly what you need to manage and run your web product.
+- Elasticity
+    - The "Elasticity" of EC2s is their ability to auto scale both up and down: when your system has higher demand the instance can add more processing power to handle the load, and when the traffic dies down it can revert to a lower processing power, saving you money in the long run.

 ### Security Groups
 A Security Group controls incoming and outgoing traffic to and from one or more resources (like an EC2 instance).
 A VPC, or Virtual Private Cloud, is a logical grouping of AWS resources into a virtual network.
 A Security Group can only be applied to resources which exist inside its VPC.